foiani-lab/catenationpaper-codes/README.md

 # catenationpaper-codes
-Codes for figures published in the S-phase catenation paper.
+Codes for figures published in the - "S-phase inter-chromosomal catenation 1 antagonizes chromosome compaction" publication.